 Logo for Empowered, featuring the word 'Empowerment' with a diamond shape between 'Power' and 'Ed', and the tagline 'empowering authentic, connected, empathetic people' beneath on a blue background.

-Healthy, Respectful Relationship Programs
+Respectful Relationship Programs for Schools

 Empowering Healthy, Respectful Relationships

-The Snapshot
+The Snapshot:

 2. To provide a space for young people to authentically connect and build pro-social skills